Trump And The Ukraine Call — What Happened And What's Next?

 But it isn't clear whether a transcript of the president's phone call or other material might connect the assistance to Ukraine with the Biden discussions.

-Trump hasn't ruled out releasing a transcript of his conversation with Zelensky or permitting Giuliani to appear before Congress.
-But at the United Nations General Assembly on Monday, Trump alluded to "corruption" in Ukraine in one gaggle with reporters and later said that what he called Biden's transgressions had been serious.
+In remarks at the United Nations General Assembly on Monday, Trump alluded to "corruption" in Ukraine in one gaggle with reporters and later said that what he called Biden's transgressions had been serious.

 The president turned up the volume later in the day after a meeting with Polish President Andrzej Duda.